merelchanel/Master-Thesis/Experiments/Phyton-code.md

 ```
 However, it did not improve the results and therefore the results are not used.

-The function 'report' is created to easily obtain all our metrics
+The function 'report' is created to easily obtain all our metrics:
 ```
 def report(y_val, y_val_pred):
     print("Accuracy")